JHoweWowe/angular-tour-of-heroes/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Personal Notes by Justin

+### The Hero Editor

+Each component has selector which indicates parent of class, HTML template and CSS (or SCSS) for styles
+@Component - decorator function specifies Angular metadata for component ngOnInit() - lifecycle hook (initialize component) Export component class
+Two-way binding using ngModel directive ngModel directive not available by default - need to import manually

+### Display a selection list

+COMING SOON